marked-gil/goodwill-events/README.md

         * GIVEN template for all events is created, WHEN user visits the ‘all events’ page THEN they can browse all the upcoming events
         * GIVEN the user is visiting the ‘all events’ page, WHEN user clicks an event THEN the site attempts to redirect to another page.
     * TASKS:
         * Create a template for all the upcoming events
         * Display all the upcoming events in ascending order based on the date of the event
         * Make each event item a clickable element that redirects to another URL
         * Develop pagination
+        * Redirect the 'Events' link in the navbar menu to the 'Events page'

 * User Story: **Specific Event’s Page**
     > As a user, I can view the full detail of the event so that I can learn more about the event.